layer5io/linkerd-service-mesh-workshop/lab-1/README.md

 # Lab 1 - Deploy Linkerd

-Now that we have a Kubernetes cluster and Meshery, we are ready to download and deploy Linkerd resources.
+With [prerequisites](../prereq/README.md) complete, you are ready to download and deploy Linkerd resources.

 ## Steps